It’s no secret that NBA player salaries are impressive. In fact, they’re among the highest-paid professional athletes on the planet.

 Salary Caps in the NBA

 The NBA sets a salary cap on teams, limiting the total amount of money they can spend paying their players in that year.
+It is calculated as a percentage of the league’s revenue from the previous season, although during the COVID-19 pandemic the NBA artificially propped up the cap to avoid disruption.

-For example, in the 2020-21 season, the salary cap was $109.1 million.
+In the 2020-21 season, the salary cap was $109.1 million.
 This is a soft cap, meaning exceptions can be made, but in any case, it would be difficult to build an NBA team with multiple players on 8 figure salaries.

 There is even less flexibility when it comes to the salary of rookies.
 The National Basketball Association itself sets the salary for first-round draft choices in what is known as the “rookie scale salary”.
 Basically, the first pick first overall pick receives more than the second, the second more than the third, and so on.